Erik of Pomerania: Duke of Pomerania

 (German: Schloss Rügenwalde), and was buried in the Church of St. Mary's at Darłowo in Pomerania.

+The Burgermeister of Kiel to King Christian III of Denmark wrote that Erik encouraged a joint expedition by Didrik Pining and Hans Pothorst to investigate the Northwest Passage.
+Their voyage after Erik's death is alleged to have reached Greenland and engaged in combat with the Inuit.

 Titles and styles

-Eric's full title was: "King of Denmark, Sweden and Norway, the Wends and the Goths, Duke of Pomerania".
+Erik's full title was: "King of Denmark, Sweden and Norway, the Wends and the Goths, Duke of Pomerania".